by Bruce Dunlavy

 They also made it very hard to amend the Constitution, and it is even harder considering that amendments must be ratified by State legislatures, with a State as big as Texas (29 million) having no more influence than one the size of Vermont (625 thousand).
 Under those conditions, we have a serious problem that may become a Constitutional crisis.

 A lot of very small States have disproportionate power in Electoral College (which chooses the President) and the Senate (which confirms presidential appointments).
+Fifty-two Senators are elected from 26 States whose total population amounts to about 18 percent of the nation.
 The Republican Party, which has not maintained a popular majority in national voting for a long time, nevertheless usually has nine or 10 Senators and 16 electoral votes from the five smallest of the six States introduced during the Harrison Administration.
 These States have a combined population of just over five million.
 There are 23 other States that each have a population bigger than that.

 While the majority Democrats have usually held the House of Representatives (where all revenue bills must start), they need concurrence of the Senate and the President to enact any laws, and they have no say in the confirmation of members of the Supreme Court and other Federal courts.